 This will set you back around €36.
 Again, it is worth every penny.
 You can find Granada A Pie ("Granada By Foot") here.

 Be warned that in its pre-Covid days, Alhambra averaged about 8,000 visitors a day.
-As tourism around the world starts to pick up again, it might be advisable to book tickets to Alhambra in advance.
+As tourism around the world starts to pick up again, it is highly advisable to book tickets to Alhambra in advance.
+Tours of Alhambra can be booked months in advance.

 The food in Granada is particularly good.
 So far it has been my favorite in Spain.
 Of course you can get the typical Spanish tapas throughout the city, but, in Granada, the meat platters are out of this world!
 Another typical Granada dish is soup.